 Some of the most difficult situations occur when a guest needs to cancel a few days before a trip because of an injury, a family illness, or some other catastrophic event.
 In these situations, we generally do not have time to refill the space.
 Yet, we have already spent considerable time, money, and energy preparing for your trip: scheduling vehicles, flights, drivers, guides and equipment, purchasing food, etc. Because of our short season and very limited number of available seats, we cannot afford the financial loss that cancellations cause.
 Therefore, consider the investment you are making in your vacation and whether or not you could afford the loss if you did have to cancel.

-Southwest Sampler weekly trip dates begin on a Tuesday and end on Friday.
+Southwest Sampler weekly trip dates begin on Tuesday.
 Trips run from late May until late August each year.
 The following year trip dates are available to book at the end of the current season.
 We suggest reserving early, to guarantee date of choice.

 For the 2-Day rafting portion of the trip along a 20 mile spectacularly scenic stretch of the Colorado River, we take along a selection of oar boats, paddle boats, and inflatable kayaks: